Employment

 Wage Growth Tracker

-The Atlanta Fed’s Wage Growth Tracker edged down in January to 3.6 percent from 3.7 percent the prior month.
-For those not changing jobs the Tracker held steady at 3.5 percent in January while the Tracker for those changing jobs reached 4.7 percent in January. -
+The Atlanta Fed’s Wage Growth Tracker edged down to 3.5 percent in May from 3.6 percent the prior month.
+For those not changing jobs, the Tracker declined to 3.3 percent in May from 3.6 percent in April, while the Tracker for those changing jobs edged down to 3.7 percent in May from 3.8 percent in April. -

 Labor Report First Look

-Total nonfarm payroll employment rose by 130,000 in January, and the unemployment rate changed little at 4.3 percent, the U.S. Bureau of Labor Statistics reported today. -
+Total nonfarm payroll employment increased by 172,000 in May, and the unemployment rate was unchanged at 4.3 percent, the U.S. Bureau of Labor Statistics reported today. -

 Labor Force Participation Dynamics